Endomorphisms of varieties and Bott vanishing: Introduction

 \subsubsection{Two-dimensional case in positive characteristic.}

 Nakayama showed that a smooth projective rational surface in characteristic $p$ that admits an endomorphism whose degree is greater than 1 and prime to $p$ must be toric \cite[Proposition 4.4]{Nakayama(endomorphism)}.
 On the other hand, he found a smooth rational surface that admits a separable polarized endomorphism but is not toric \cite[Example 4.5]{Nakayama(endomorphism)}.
-We do not know whether Theorems \ref{Introthm:rank one}, \ref{Introthm:degree}, and \ref{Introtheo:Bott} hold if the assumption that $\deg(f)$ is prime to $p$ is weakened to the assumption that $f$ is separable.